This post is sponsored by Duck Tape

 And when I hung it up on the shelf, it looked even better than I’d imagined (which, sadly, is not usually the case with my projects).

-If you want to make your own, you’ll need:
+If you want to make your own, see below!

 - Duck Tape washi tape in assorted colors and patterns (I bought mine at Walmart)